Vonage/vonage-video-js-api-network-test/README.md

 * `sessionInfo` -- An object containing the following:

-  * `applicationId` -- The API key corresponding to the Vonage Video API project the app uses.
+  * `apiKey` -- The application ID corresponding to the Vonage Video API project the app uses.

   * `sessionId` -- A test session ID.
 This must be an ID for a different session than the one that your application will be used for communication.
 Generate a unique